GraGLeS/GraGLeS2D/docs/source/topotracer.rst

-A tailored tracer to visualize the topological evolution
+A tailor-made analysis tool to trace and visualize the topological evolution of a polycrystal
 =============================